 Here are some other things to note:

-- Keep a minimum of seven particles with images (in PNG or JPG format) and a maximum of 200 to avoid warnings.
+- Keep a minimum of five particles with images (in PNG or JPG format) and a maximum of 200 to avoid warnings.

 - Do not use links in the first three paragraphs of the content/description field.